The Only 3 Day Siem Reap Itinerary You'll Ever Need

 I do recommend wearing comfortable clothes and shoes as you are going to walk a lot!
 Don't forget to bring your passport too in case museums need to verify your identity.

 The War Museum, also known as War Museum Cambodia, is the only war museum in the country.
-It allows visitors to learn more about Cambodia's civil war.
+It allows visitors to learn more about Cambodia's civil war, and it is a must on any Cambodia itinerary.

 The museum houses unique war machinery including T-54 tanks, MiG-19 fighter jets, Mil Mi-8 helicopters, field artillery guns, and more.
 You will additionally find various photographs and documents related to the war.